jack-bradshaw/Avatar/README.md

 }
 ```

-These tests can now be run to verify the behaviour of the validator.
+Viola!
+We now have some units tests which can verify the behaviour of the validator.

 ## Licensing
 This library is licenced under the Apache v2.0 licence.
 Have a look at [the license](LICENSE) for details.